-The Student Data File contains information identifying each student and the test administrations being reported.
+The Student Data File contains information identifving each student the and test administrations being reported.
 Here, you will also find testing times and a full range of scoring information, such as Performance Task (PT) subscores and section scores, Selected-Response Question (SRQ) subscores and section scores, and Total CLA+ scores.
 Other scoring information includes performance levels and percentile ranks for each section and the test as a whole, overall mastery levels, and Entering Academic Ability (EAA) scores.